winsoft666/zoe/README.md

 [中文版](README_ch.md)
-# Project Introduction
+# Introduction
 Although there are many mature and powerful download tools at present, such as `Free Download Manager`, `Aria2`, etc. However when I want to find a library that support multiple protocols (such as http, ftp), multi-threaded download, breakpoint resume download, cross-platform, I realize that this is difficult to find a satisfactory library, especially developed by C++.

-So I developed this download library named "EasyFileDownload" based on libcurl, which can support the following features:
+So I developed this download library named `"teemo"` based on libcurl, which can support the following features:

 1. Support Multi-protocol.
 Since it is based on libcurl, so it supports all protocols that supported by libcurl, such as http, https, ftp, etc.